Ankara records fewer ceasefire violations in Syria after Putin-Erdogan talks - Minister - ExBulletin

 Ankara records fewer ceasefire violations in Syria after Putin-Erdogan talks – Minister

-Ankara saw a significant reduction in ceasefire violations in Syria after President Recep Tayyip Erdogan met Russian President Vladimir Putin in September, Turkish Defense Minister Hulusi Akar said on Saturday.
+Turkish Defense Minister Hulusi Akar said Ankara had significantly reduced ceasefire violations in Syria since a meeting between President Recep Tayyip Erdogan and Russian President Vladimir Putin in September.

-MOSCOW (UrduPoint News / Sputnik – January 8, 2022) Ankara recorded a significant reduction in ceasefire violations in Syria after the meeting between President Recep Tayyip Erdogan and Russian President Vladimir Putin in September, the minister said on Saturday.
+MOSCOW (UrduPoint News / Sputnik – January 8, 2022) Ankara has noted a significant reduction in ceasefire violations in Syria since a meeting between President Recep Tayyip Erdogan and Russian President Vladimir Putin in September, the minister said on Saturday.
 Turkish Defense Hulusi Akar.

-“We note that the number of cases of violation of the ceasefire regime has been seriously reduced after our president’s meeting with President Putin on September 30.
-We want to maintain the situation until the Constitution is adopted. and that elections take place.
-States and Russia will respect the agreements.
-We are working to help maintain the truce and stability, “Akar said, quoted by Turkish news agency Anadolu.
+“We note that the number of ceasefire violations has dropped considerably since our President met with President Putin on September 30.
+We want to maintain the situation until the constitution is adopted and elections take place.
+We expect the United States and Russia to honor the agreements. and we are trying to help maintain stability, ”Akar said, quoted by Turkish agency Anadolu.

 Sources